owenroberts/mmp270/labs/1-6_Projectile_Physics.md

 - Add the `Projectile.gd` script

 ## 4. Modify PlayerController.gd
+- Add `"shoot"` to Input map in `Project Settings` and assign a key or mouse press
 - Add a `PackedScene` export variable and then choose the `Projectile` scene in the `Script Variables`
 - Update the `PlayerController.gd` script